Banff Ski Holidays

-At an elevation of 1400m the town of Banff is the highest in Canada and only a 2-hour drive from Calgary.
+At an elevation of 1400m the town of Banff is the highest in Canada and only a two-hour drive from Calgary.

 The town itself offers a wide choice of accommodation and restaurants with a busy nightlife scene and many non-ski activities to keep everyone entertained off the slopes.
 The natural hot springs on sulphur mountain will allow you to relax after a day skiing while taking in the spectacular views of the Canadian Rockies.
 There are two ski areas nearby, Norquay and Sunshine Village, both of which are serviced by a ski shuttle and offer a good choice of slopes for all abilities.
 With over 7000 acres of skiing across 219 different runs there is something to suit everyone looking for a ski holiday in Banff.
 Sunshine village has some steep challenging runs, some of the best can be found on Goat's Eye Mountain.
 If you are an advanced skier why not try heli-skiing?
 Snowboarders holidays in Banff are fantastic, there are plenty of snowparks and half pipes.
 Best to avoid some of the green slopes as they tend to be quite flat and may require a lot of walking.